Wh1teRabbitHU/Rc522ForPi4j/README.md

 ### Raspberry package

 - ```RaspberryPiAdapter```: A lightweight adapter for the raspberry SPI communication.
-By default it's using the Pi4J spi library to communicate with the reader, but you can replace this adapter with your own implementation if needed!
+By default it's using the Pi4J spi library to communicate with the RC522 reader, but you can replace this adapter with your own implementation if needed!
 Also it helps with mocking in unit tests.
+- ```RaspberryPiAdapterImpl```: The default implementation of the ```RaspberryPiAdapter``` interface.
+This class is using the Pi4J library to communicate with the RC522 reader.
+The main purpose of this class is to implement a more general solution for handling the SPI communication itself.

+### RC522 package

+- ```RC522Adapter```: This is the low level adapter used to communicate with the RC522 unit with the help of the RaspberryPiAdapter.
+It send and request raw data to/from the RC522 module via SPI interface.
+The ```CommunicationResult``` class contains the result of certain actions which involves communication between the raspberry pi and the RC522 reader.
+- ```RC522AdapterImpl```: The default implementation of the ```RC522Adapter``` interface.
+It handles all the low level communications between the raspberry pi and the RC522 reader.
+The difference between this class and the ```RaspberryPiAdapter``` implementation is that the RC522Adapter is a more specific, RC522 related codebase and the RaspberryPiAdapter has more general methods, mostly handling the SPI communication itself.
+You can use this implementation directly to handle all the card related communications, but it's much easier to use the high level and more detailed ```RC522Client``` instead.
+- ```RC522Client```: A high level, easy to use interface to handle all the necessary card related communications.
+This interface and it's implementation should be your entry point to this library.
+- ```RC522ClientImpl```: A default implementation for the ```RC522Client``` interface.
+This is the highest level entry point to this library.
+It has a list of methods which can be used to handle all the necessary card related communications.
+It's strongly adviced to use the ```RC522ClientImpl.createInstance()``` for creating a new instance of this client, because it creates and initialize the required adapters.
+- ```RC522CommandTable```: This class contains the low level instruction set of the RC522 module.
+You don't need to use it directly if you use the ```RC522ClientImpl``` as entry point, because that implementation will take care of all the low level communications.
+I tried to solve all the available commands using the publicly available documentations, but some of the features may differ.

+### Util package

+- ```AccessModeBit```: This is the logical representation of the sector trailer block's access bytes.
+This enum only used to convert the access mode data between the binary format and the ```BlockAccessMode``` class.
+- ```CardUtil```: Card related util methods.
+It helps to transform and process the card data. (access mode or displaying card related data)
+- ```DataUtil```: Data and value related util methods.
+It helps to convert between the different data types. (bit to bytes, bytes to hex, etc)